nonplayer/hammercrawl/hc_complete_rules.md

 #### Party Action: Return to Town

-When the heroes finally return to town (which likely involves backtracking through the dungeon to their original exit), the following happens, in order:
+When the heroes finally return to town (which likely involves first backtracking through the dungeon to their original exit), the following happens, in order:

 1. Restore all HP totals to Max, and relearn daily Spells and Powers.
 2. Restore their standard starting equipment list to full original capacity.